 Pes anserinus bursitis is an inflammatory condition of Pes-anserinus bursa which lies on the medial aspect of the knee.
 It causes pain inferomedial to the knee joint.
 It is also called anserine bursitis.

-A buras is a small synovial tissue lined structure between two surfaces which functions to provide space for gliding and reducing friction between two surfaces.
+A bursa is a small synovial tissue lined structure between two surfaces which functions to provide space for gliding and reducing friction between two surfaces.

 The exact incidence of pes anserinus bursitis is unknown.
-It is common in individuals involved in sports, obese middle-aged women, and elder patients with osteoarthritis of the knees.
+It is common in individuals involved in sports, obese middle-aged women, and elderly patients with osteoarthritis of the knees.

-Pes anserinus means goose’s foot in Latin and the name is derived from webbed foot like shape of conjoined tendon of the sartorius, gracilis, and semitendinosus muscles.
-The pes anserinus inserts superficial to the insertion of the superficial medial collateral ligament of the knee on tibia.
+Pes anserinus means goose’s foot in Latin and the name is derived from webbed-foot like shape of the conjoined tendon of the sartorius, gracilis, and semitendinosus muscles.
+The pes anserinus inserts superficial to the insertion of the superficial medial collateral ligament of the knee on the tibia.

-The musculi sartorii bursa, located between sartorius and the conjoined tendons of the gracilis and the semitendinosus muscles is independent bursa but considered collectively as the pes anserinus bursa.
+The musculi sartorii bursa, located between sartorius and the conjoined tendons of the gracilis and the semitendinosus muscles.
+It is an independent bursa but considered collectively with the pes anserinus bursa.

 Causes of Pes Anserinus Bursitis